Jagoda11/pokemon-react-app/README.md

 - `🔒close-merged-pull-requests.yml`: Automatically closes pull requests that have been merged.
 - `🔐close-stale-issues-and-prs.yml`: Closes stale issues and pull requests.
 - `🏷️label-new-pull-requests.yml`: Automatically adds labels to new pull requests.
-- `🙏thank-contributors-on-issue-close.yml`: Thanks contributors when an issue they commented on is closed.
-- `👋welcome-new-pull-requests.yml`: Posts a welcome message on new pull requests.
-- `🙋‍♀️welcome.yml`: Posts a welcome message on new issues.
 - `⬆️npm-update.yml`: checks for new versions of the dependencies and updates package.json and package-lock.json, scans with [Debricked](https://debricked.com/) for vulnerabilities before it pushes the changes.